cadominj/Boggle/README.md

 - Open the project solution (PA9_boggle.sln) with the Visual Studio IDE (ex: Visual Studio Community 2019)
 - Choose a Build: Debug or Release
 - Press F7 or click <i>Build&rarr;Build Solution</i> from the menu bar.
+- If you encounter linker errors that lead you to suspect that the graphics library is not linking, first try going into 32Win mode.
+  - To go into 32Win mode:
+    - Click the button beside Debug/Release mode button (it will likely be 64 or 86).
+    - From the popup menu, choose Win32.
+- If that doesn't fix the issue, check that <a href="#SFML">SFML is linked</a>.

+## How to Run Project
+- Inside the Visual Studio IDE, press F5 or ctrl+F5, or click <i>Debug&rarr;Start Debugging</i> or <i>Debug&rarr;Start Without Debugging</i>.

+## <div id="SFML">How to Link SFML</div>
-- If you encounter linker errors that lead you to suspect that the graphics library is not linking, ensure that SFML is linking in at least 1 of 4 ways (static debug, static release, dynamic debug, dyanmic release).
-Our project is set up with static linking for both debug and release modes, but could be switched to dynamic with relative ease.
+Ensure that SFML is linking in at least 1 of 4 ways: static debug, static release, dynamic debug, or dyanmic release.
+Our project is set up with static linking for both debug and release modes (in 32Win mode), but could be switched to dynamic with relative ease.
 Inside the project properties:
 - For <i>Configuration: All Configurations</i>
   - Under <i>Configuration Properties&rarr;C/C++&rarr;General&rarr;Additional Include Directories</i> ensure that <i><b>./SFML/include</b></i> is listed.
   - Under <i>Configuration Properties&rarr;Linker&rarr;General&rarr;Additional Library Directories</i> ensure that <i><b>./SFML/lib</b></i> is listed.
 - For a <b>Static Debug</b> Build:
   - For <i>Configuration: Debug</i>
     - Under <i>Configuration Properties&rarr;C/C++&rarr;Preprocessor&rarr;Preprocessor Definitions</i> ensure that <b><i>SFML_STATIC</i></b> is listed.
     - Under <i>Configuration Properties&rarr;Linker&rarr;Input&rarr;Additional Dependencies</i> ensure that these files are listed:
       - sfml-graphics-s-d.lib
       - sfml-window-s-d.lib
       - sfml-system-s-d.lib
       - sfml-audio-s-d.lib
       - opengl32.lib
       - freetype.lib
       - winmm.lib
       - gdi32.lib
       - openal32.lib
       - flac.lib
       - vorbisenc.lib
       - vorbisfile.lib
       - vorbis.lib
       - ogg.lib
 - For a <b>Static Release</b> Build:
   - For <i>Configuration: Release</i>
     - Under <i>Configuration Properties&rarr;C/C++&rarr;Preprocessor&rarr;Preprocessor Definitions</i> ensure that <b><i>SFML_STATIC</i></b> is listed.
     - Under <i>Configuration Properties&rarr;Linker&rarr;Input&rarr;Additional Dependencies</i> ensure that these files are listed:
       - sfml-graphics-s.lib
       - sfml-window-s.lib
       - sfml-system-s.lib
       - sfml-audio-s.lib
       - opengl32.lib
       - freetype.lib
       - winmm.lib
       - gdi32.lib
       - openal32.lib
       - flac.lib
       - vorbisenc.lib
       - vorbisfile.lib
       - vorbis.lib
       - ogg.lib
 - For a <b>Dynamic Debug</b> Build:
   - For <i>Configuration: Debug</i>
     - Under <i>Configuration Properties&rarr;Linker&rarr;Input&rarr;Additional Dependencies</i> ensure that these files are listed:
       - sfml-graphics-d.lib
       - sfml-window-d.lib
       - sfml-system-d.lib
       - sfml-audio-d.lib
 - For a <b>Dynamic Release</b> Build:
   - For <i>Configuration: Release</i>
     - Under <i>Configuration Properties&rarr;Linker&rarr;Input&rarr;Additional Dependencies</i> ensure that these files are listed:
       - sfml-graphics.lib
       - sfml-window.lib
       - sfml-system.lib
       - sfml-audio.lib
 - If SFML is linked dynamically, copy the dlls of SFML/bin into the folder that has the executable.

-## How to Run Project
-- Inside the Visual Studio IDE, press F5 or ctrl+F5, or click <i>Debug&rarr;Start Debugging</i> or <i>Debug&rarr;Start Without Debugging</i>.

 ## Rules of Boggle
 - 4 x 4 square of pseudo randomized letters